Investors Heavily Search United Airlines Holdings Inc (UAL): Here is What You Need to Know

 For the next fiscal year, the consensus earnings estimate of $11.38 indicates a change of +14.8% from what United is expected to report a year ago.
 Over the past month, the estimate has changed -0.8%.

-Having a strong externally audited track record, our proprietary stock rating tool, the Zacks Rank, offers a more conclusive picture of a stock's price direction in the near term, since it effectively harnesses the power of earnings estimate revisions.
-Due to the size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, United is rated Zacks Rank #3 (Hold).
+With an impressive externally audited track record, our proprietary stock rating tool -- the Zacks Rank -- is a more conclusive indicator of a stock's near-term price performance, as it effectively harnesses the power of earnings estimate revisions.
+The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #3 (Hold) for United.

 The chart below shows the evolution of the company's forward 12-month consensus EPS estimate: